1925 Memorial Cup

 The 1925 Memorial Cup final was the seventh junior ice hockey championship of the Canadian Amateur Hockey Association.
 The George Richardson Memorial Trophy champions Toronto Aura Lee of the Ontario Hockey Association in Eastern Canada competed against the Abbott Cup champions Regina Pats of the South Saskatchewan Junior Hockey League in Western Canada.
-In a two-game, total goal series, held at the Arena Gardens in Toronto, Ontario, Regina won their first Memorial Cup, defeating Toronto 7 goals to 3.
+In a best-of-three series, held at the Arena Gardens in Toronto, Ontario, Regina won their first Memorial Cup, defeating Toronto two games to none.

+Background

+Regina had defeated the Saskatoon Wesleys, the University of Manitoba, and teams from Calgary and Fort William en route to the Western Canadian championship.
+Toronto had defeated a team from Sudbury, the Quebec Sons of Ireland, and a team from Owen Sound for the Eastern Canadian championship.